upstreamcoding/gacc/_includes/credentials.md

 ### Credentials

-Pre-apprentices (PAs) will benefit more young people from the GACC dual enrollment agreements with industry-, employer- and degree-recognized credentials and certificates, some that receive **up to 6 college credits from CCAC**.
+Pre-apprentices (PAs) will benefit more young people from the GACC dual enrollment agreements with industry-, employer- and degree-recognized credentials and certificates, some that receive **up to 6 college credits from Partnering Community Colleges**.
 All PAs will draw on the GACC's incomparable **Ausbildungszertifikat (German Apprenticeship Certificate)**.

 PAs who are confident of a career in advanced manufacturing will have option to prepare for the industry-recognized certifications & credits:
 - **[Manufacturing Technician Level 1 certification](http://manufacturingskillsinstitute.org/certifications/manufacturing-technician-level-1-skill-standards/) from the MSI Institute**.